gaamiranda/pipex-tester/README.md

 **Contribute**

-This tester is far from perfect so if you find any errors feel free to open an Issue
+This tester is far from perfect so if you find any errors feel free to open an Issue!